AdvancedPhotonSource/cohere/docs/source/for_developers.rst

     - In cohere_core/controller/phasing.py, Rec class add the trigger function.
 The code inside should call the trigger on the feature object with *args.
     - in cohere_core/controller/features.py add new feature class.

-       the feature class should be subclass of Feature and have defined self.key = <feature mnemonic> and have defined self.trig_name = <trigger name>
+       | The feature class should be subclass of Feature and
+       | have defined self.key = <feature mnemonic> and
+       | have defined self.trig_name = <trigger name>
-       should have implemented create_obj function that creates sub-object(s) should have defined the sub-object(s) class(es).
+       | should have implemented create_obj function that creates sub-object(s)
+       | should have defined the sub-object(s) class(es).
 The embedded class contains the apply_trigger function that has the trigger code.
-Some features can be configured to different types and therefore multiple classes can be defined. the easiest way to implement the feature is to copy one already implemented and modify.
+Some features can be configured to different types and therefore multiple classes can be defined.
+       |
+       | The easiest way to implement the feature is to copy one already implemented and modify.

 Adding new algorithm
 ====================